UNDP-Data/geohub/documentation/docs/visualization/handson.md

 ---

-## Share a URL with your colleague
+## Share a map with other colleagues

 Once your map is saved, a unique map URL is shown on the share dialog as shown in the below screenshot.